glburgin/workshop/Assignment 1.md

 ## Problem Statement

 DTP Vaccination rates are essential to the decrease of neonatal fatality and nine countries are left with less than 50 percent coverage.
-Ukraine is one of the nine countries with extremely low DTP vaccination rates and is under alert for being a country with poor immuinization provision and high infantile mortatlity.
+Ukraine is one of the nine countries with extremely low DTP vaccination rates and is under alert for being a country with poor immuinization provision, high infantile mortatlity, and negligent human development.

 ## 1. Vaccination and Immunization Statistics.
 (2019, July).
 Retrieved from https://data.unicef.org/topic/child-health/immunization/